CJRockball/pred_service/README.md

 ## TL;DR
 Prediction demo
 ### 1. Dataset
 The data is 243 rows of restaurant related information.
 I try to predict the total bill from a set of categorical (ordinal and nominal) and contiuous features.
 After an initial review I created two data related objects ([testdata](https://github.com/CJRockball/pred_service/blob/main/notebooks/tipsdata.py) and [testpipe](https://github.com/CJRockball/pred_service/blob/main/notebooks/tipspipe.py)).
 Tipsdata downloads and splits the dataset in train, val and test.
 Tipspipe creates sklearn pipeline for transformations and models.
-These are used as backends for the EDA/model notebook
+These are used as backends for the EDA/model [notebook](https://github.com/CJRockball/pred_service/blob/main/notebooks/eda_model.ipynb)

 ### 2. EDA
+The EDA starts with examening the dataset, there are no missing values.
+Then I count, rows, features, labels etc. Then there is a visual inspection of the balance of features, some of them are quite unbalanced.
+Unfortunately the dataset is too small to downsample.
+I use IQR charts to determine if the categorical features correlate to the label.
+Only group size has a strong correlation.
+Then I look at the distribution of the continuous feature, tips, and the label, total_bill.
+Both are skewed and are log-transformed in the pipeline.
+Finally the correlation between them is calculated and visualized.
+There is a reasonably strong correlation.

-### 3. Prdictions
+### 3. Model/Prdictions

 ### 4. Microservice